daisy/ace/website/content/help/troubleshooting.md

 You can run Ace with verbose logging (by using the command line option `--verbose`) to provide us with debugging information.

+## I receive an `EACCESS` error when trying to install Ace

+You may receive an `EACCESS` error when you try to isntall Ace, for instance when installing the `puppeteer` dependency.
+This indicates the you do not have write permissions to the `npm` installation directories.
+You can fix this by following the [instructions in the `npm` documentation](https://docs.npmjs.com/getting-started/fixing-npm-permissions).

-## I have a permission error when trying to install Ace as a super-user with `sudo`
+## I receive an `EACCESS` error when trying to install Ace as a super-user with `sudo`

 If you tried to install Ace as a super-user with the command `sudo npm install -g ace-core`, you may have received the following error in return: